tsioukas/wishful-coral/node-red/dashboarddraft.md

 #### Elements Types

 This array used to draw includes all objects in our map.
-The are 3 basic kind of SVG objects supported :
+The are some basic SVG supported objects:

+- Rectangle
-- Rectangles
+- Line
-- Lines
+- Circle
--  Circles
+- Text

 There are some common options on each element type